winsiderss/systeminformer/README.md

 * Setting handle attributes

-Note that by default, KProcessHacker only allows connections from processes with SeDebugPrivilege.
+Note that by default, KProcessHacker only allows connections from processes with administrative privileges (SeDebugPrivilege).
 To allow Process Hacker to show details for all processes when it is not running as administrator:

 1. In Registry Editor, navigate to:
    HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\KProcessHacker3